-In addition to base salary and annual incentive compensation, each of our named executive officers is provided long-term equity incentive compensation.
-The use of long-term equity incentives creates a link between executive compensation and our long-term performance, thereby creating alignment between executive and stockholder interests.
-In 2017, our Board of Directors and our stockholders approved the 2017 Plan, which provides the flexibility to grant a combination of stock options and deferred restricted stock units.
-In May 2018, our Board of Directors granted Rodney Windley and Tony Strange joint senior executive authority to issue up to 7,000 stock options to any single individual, including our executive officers, and up to 25,000 options, in the aggregate, during any calendar year.
+In November 2017, our Board of Directors and our stockholders approved the 2017 Plan, which was subsequently amended and restated on April 19, 2021.
+The 2017 Plan provides the flexibility to grant a combination of stock options and deferred restricted stock units.
+In May 2018, our Board of Directors granted Rodney Windley and Tony Strange joint senior executive authority to issue up to 143,500 stock options to any single individual, including our executive officers, and up to 512,500 stock options, in the aggregate, during any calendar year.
 Messrs.
 Windley and Strange have authorized such issuances from time to time in order to quickly and efficiently attract and motivate employees of the Company, including executive officers.

-Certain of our named executive officers, along with other key employees, were granted options to purchase shares of our common stock under the 2017 Plan shortly after its approval by the Board of Directors in November 2017, or, if later, at the commencement of their employment with the Company or their promotion, and were eligible to receive additional awards of stock options or deferred restricted stock units under the 2017 Plan at the discretion of the Board of Directors.
+Certain of our named executive officers, along with other key employees, were granted stock options under the 2017 Plan shortly after its approval by the Board of Directors in November 2017, or, if later, at the commencement of their employment with the Company or their promotion, and they were eligible to receive additional awards of stock options or deferred restricted stock units under the 2017 Plan at the discretion of the Board of Directors.
 Since the Board of Director's approval of the 2017 Plan in November 2017, we have not made annual or regular equity grants to our named executive officers or other key employees.

-Our named executive officers have received grants of awards under the 2017 Plan pursuant to one or more stock option agreements that were entered into either following the Formation or with the executive's initial employment with the Company.
-In November 2020, Mr. Afshar and Mr. Drake received grants of 5,000 options each.
+Our named executive officers have received grants of awards under the 2017 Plan pursuant to one or more stock option agreements that were entered into either following the Formation or the executive's initial employment with the Company.
+In November 2020, Mr. Afshar and Mr. Drake received grants of 102,500 stock options each.